Mechanic's Lien ServicesFILE NOW

-A Model Disclosure Statement must be sent prior to any work on the project.
+A Model Disclosure Statement, or Notice to Owner, must be sent prior to any work on the project.
 The owner must sign it and keep it on file for at least 3 years.
 Read more about Model Disclosure Statements in Washington.

-If a project participant is a subcontractor not in direct contact with the owner, a Notice to Owner is required.
-On a commercial improvement project or repair of a single owner occupied residence, this should be delivered to the property owner via certified mail with return receipt requested within 60 days of the last date which services or labor were provided.
-For new construction of a single family home, the Notice to Owner should be sent within 10 days of the last date the project participant provided labor or materials
+If a project participant is a subcontractor not in direct contact with the owner, a Notice to Intent is required.
+On a commercial improvement project or repair of a single owner-occupied residence, this should be delivered to the property owner via certified mail with return receipt requested within 60 days of the last date services or labor were provided.
+For new construction of a single-family home, the Notice to Owner should be sent within 10 days of the last date the project participant provided labor or materials.

 While a legal description is not required, Washington and Oregon mechanic’s lien law does require either an address or location description so the property can be properly identified.